 Under my guidance the department has successfully grown to support the strategic aims of the business now including Environmental Test, Materials Laboratory, Prototype Manufacture and Assembly and Test.
 In 2013 my responsibility as Head of Engineering Technical Facilities at Lockheed Martin was increased to oversee the development of the apprenticeship scheme.
 We now employ 20 apprentices and I am responsible for their in-company training and education currently delivered at Bedford College.

 I am very proud to be the winner of the 2016 Lockheed Martin UK Excellence Award in Full Spectrum Leadership, this award is in recognition of my commitment and work in improving employee engagement.

 Through supporting outreach activities with local schools and colleges I became a Governor at Central Beds UTC then applied to make the move to the Bedford College Board in 2016.
 I am driven by helping Bedford College ensure that students receive the best experience possible while at Bedford College.

 I am married with a step-daughter, my interests are Rugby, Darts, MotoGP, live music and playing the guitar.

 » Sol Miah (external Governor)

 During my time as a student at Bedford College, I was amazed at the quality of education and fantastic tutor support the college had provided me with.
 This included subjects at A-Levels and a professional management course.

-As a result, I am now part of a senior management team and applying those skills and knowledge gained as a student, to my current organisation.
+As a result, I have been part of senior management teams in the retail sector.
+I am applying those skills and knowledge gained as a student, to my current organisation.
 Bedford College has played an important role in my development, since I first enrolled as a 17 year old.

 » Ian Pryce CBE (Chief Executive & Principal)